 The Earth may look glum, but it's not to be messed with.Photo: John LeGearThis essay was originally published on TomDispatch and is republished here with Tom's kind permission.
 In his 2010 book Eaarth: Making a Life on a Tough New Planet, environmental scholar and activist Bill McKibben writes of a planet so devastated by global warming that it's no longer recognizable as the Earth we once inhabited.
 This is a planet, he predicts, of "melting poles and dying forests and a heaving, corrosive sea, raked by winds, strafed by storms, scorched by heat."
 Altered as it is from the world …

 Get Grist in Your Inbox

-Michael T. Klare is a professor at Hampshire College and an author, most recently, of Rising Powers, Shrinking Planet: The New Geopolitics of Energy.
+Michael T. Klare is a professor at Hampshire College and an author, most recently, of The Race for What's Left.